meleongg/melvinteo.com/posts/phys-117.md

 ### Key Concepts:

-**Kinematics**: 2D and 3D Kinematics involving velocity, time, distance, and acceleration.
+**Kinematics:** 2D and 3D Kinematics involving velocity, time, distance, and acceleration.

-**Forces**: How forces such as friction force, spring force, normal force, etc. act on an object and contribute to the net force.
+**Forces:** How forces such as friction force, spring force, normal force, etc. act on an object and contribute to the net force.

-**Energy**: The conservation of energy, the work-energy theorem, and energy transfer in collisions.
+**Energy:** The conservation of energy, the work-energy theorem, and energy transfer in collisions.

 **Waves:** Interpreting information from a wave graph representing oscillations.